 Analysis of cfDNA does not depend on gestational age and thus is not prone to dating errors.

 Targeted ultrasonography is offered at some perinatal centers and is used to assess risk of chromosomal abnormalities by searching for structural features associated with fetal aneuploidy (so-called soft markers).
 However, no structural finding is diagnostic for a given chromosomal abnormality, and all soft markers may also be seen in fetuses that are chromosomally normal.
+If results from prior trisomy screening were negative (risk-reducing), many of these soft markers have no clinical relevance and may be ignored (1).
 Nonetheless, the discovery of such a marker may lead to offering the woman amniocentesis to confirm or exclude a chromosomal abnormality.
 If a major structural malformation is present, a fetal chromosomal abnormality is more likely.

 Disadvantages include unnecessary anxiety if a soft marker is detected and unnecessary amniocentesis.
 Several experienced centers report high sensitivity, but whether a normal ultrasound indicates a substantially reduced risk of fetal chromosomal abnormalities is unclear.